XaviSanc/CabApp/docs/1-System_Design.md

 Choosing the architecture of an application is one of the most important decisions that needs to be taken, not only for the development of the application but for the mainteinance and expansion that will have.

-For this use case, where it is mentioned that the development will be a microservice we will build the system using the following architectures:
+For this use case we will build the system using the following architectures:

 ###  Event-Driven Architecture:
 A pattern that uses events to trigger and communicate between decoupled services in an asynchronous way